-- Once you are prepared for exam, go to Microsoft website and schedule your exam.
+- Once you are prepared for the exam, go to the Microsoft website and schedule your exam.

-- At the scheduled exam time, be prepare with your laptop or desktop (Personal Laptop or Desktop is preferable to avoid any communication breakage)
+- At the scheduled exam time, be prepared with your laptop or desktop (Personal Laptop or Desktop is preferable to avoid any communication breakage)

-- Be ready with a valid ID proof issued by government.
+- Be ready with valid ID proof issued by the government.

-- Make sure you have good internet connection.
+- Make sure you have a good internet connection.

-- The mic and webcam should work properly in your laptop or desktop.
+- The mic and webcam should work properly on your laptop or desktop.

 - You need to score 70% to pass.
 Till now, there is no negative marking.

-- Number of questions may vary.
-In my case there were 33 questions and most of the questions have 2 or 3 parts and each parts contains 1 point/ mark.
+- The number of questions may vary.
+In my case, there were 33 questions and most of the questions had 2 or 3 parts and each part contains 1 point/ mark.